microsoft/BotBuilder-Samples/Node/core-DirectLineWebSockets/README.md

 A sample bot and a custom client communicating to each other using the Direct Line API.

+> For many developers, the [DirectLineJs](https://github.com/Microsoft/BotFramework-DirectLineJs) project is an easy way to connect to the Direct Line in Node.js.
+>
+> If you're interested in writing your own client without using DirectLineJs, use this sample.

 [![Deploy to Azure][Deploy Button]][Deploy DirectLine/Node]
 [Deploy Button]: https://azuredeploy.net/deploybutton.png
 [Deploy DirectLine/Node]: https://azuredeploy.net
 ### Prerequisites

 The minimum prerequisites to run this sample are: